New Haven County, CT · Probate Cost

 Probate in Connecticut typically costs based on sliding-scale connecticut probate court fee under conn. gen. stat. § 45a-107 based on gross estate value, plus reasonable compensation for executors and probate attorneys and takes 6-12 months under Conn.
 Gen. Stat. § 45a-107.

-New Haven County County at a glance
+New Haven County at a glance

 County seat